• Skip to main content

 A person rolling center cut of beef tenderloin, using plastic wrap, into a perfect cylinder shape.

-Mastering the Mushroom Duxelles
+Cook the Mushroom Duxelles All the Way Down

 A pan filled with diced mushrooms and their juices with a spatula resting on the side.